 Your pelvic floor muscles are responsible for cutting off the orgasmic response.
 The more strength you have in these muscles, the better.
 To practice: next time you’re peeing, try to cut off the flow of urine.
 Then, sloooowly release the flow.
 Repeat this a few times until your bladder is empty.
 It’s common for these muscles to feel fatigued after this exercise.
 Like any muscle tone development, avoid overdoing it.
 But the more adept you become at clenching these muscles at will, the easier it will become to delay your orgasm.

 Even if you and your partner are fluid-bonded (that is, you don’t use barriers like condoms and gloves during sex with each other), consider using a condom during sex to reduce the sensation on your penis.

 Though women take longer to get ready for penetration, that doesn’t mean there’s nothing else you can do.
 Satisfying your partner with your fingers and/or oral sex is a wonderful way to make sure she’s satisfied even before penetration.
 Study up on cunnilingus techniques so that you can confidently assist your partner to orgasm without having to penetrate at all.
-Our coaches have some excellent cunnilingus techniques and can help you learn how to last longer in bed too.
 It’ll expand sexual satisfaction and can help you develop confidence as a lover.